Omnichannel Ecommerce Platform: Detailed Overview

 Multichannel Ecommerce Strategy

-Multichannel approach engage the customers across various platforms like physical stores, websites, social media, email, and mobile apps.
+Multichannel approach engages the customers across various platforms like physical stores, websites, social media, email, and mobile apps.
 The main thing to notice here is the channels operate independently, they are not interconnected.
 The customers can follow you on social media, buy things on your website without any integrations between the channels.

 In this model, there is no real omnichannel integration between the online and offline experiences.